single-cell-genetics/cellsnp-lite/doc/manual.rst

 -----------

 Once installed, check all arguments by type ``cellsnp-lite -h``.
-There are three modes of cellsnp-lite:
+There are two modes of cellsnp-lite:

 Mode 1: pileup with given SNPs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This mode genotypes single cells or bulk sample at a list of given SNPs, which
 could be common SNPs in human population (see `compiled candidate SNPs`_), or
-called heterouzygous variants from ``Mode 2b`` on it own.
+called heterouzygous variants from ``Mode 2b`` on its own.

 .. _compiled candidate SNPs: snp_list.html